 The city has been using a road grader and front-end loader to clear some ice, but while the blades scrape off the top layer of frozen sleet, a layer of slick ice still remains.
 Kent again urged people to stay off the streets, especially with some form of precipitation expected to hit our area late this afternoon.

-Updates on the garbage pickup and closings will be given each day.blackout, closing, electricity, garbage, New Albany, Northeast Mississippi, Union County, water leak
+Updates on the garbage pickup and closings will be given each day.blackout, closing, electricity, garbage, Northeast Mississippi, Union County, water leak